I Was Injured In A Tiredness Or Fatigue Accident At Work Can I Claim Compensation?

 - Herald of Free Enterprise

-To find out how a personal injury solicitor can assess whether you have a strong case to claim compensation whether it’s against and employer or third party, please contact us today and we will walk you through the process of filing a claim for a tiredness or fatigue accident at work.
+To find out how a personal injury solicitor can assess whether you have a strong case to claim compensation, whether it’s against an employer or third party, please contact us today.
+We will walk you through the process of filing a claim for a tiredness or fatigue accident at work.

-There are several industries where tiredness and fatigue are a contributing factor to accidents in the workplace.
-These industries are detailed below:
+There are several industries where tiredness and fatigue are contributing factors to accidents in the workplace.
+And if you know how to claim, you could base your claim on any of these sectors.
+These industries are below:

 - Emergency services

 - Transport – this includes truck drivers and company drivers